iam-agf/encryptModel/README.md

 #### Realm

-It's assumed you know how to run your own node.
+[It's assumed you know how to run your own node, create your account and edit the genesis file to add tokens to an address you control to work with Gno](https://test3.gno.land/r/demo/boards:testboard/5).
 To add this realm to your local node first copy the file `realm/simulation.gno` in this repository into `/gno/examples/gno.land/r/demo/simulation` (assuming `/gno` is a clone of the repository of Gno.) and then run this command (Don't forget to add your address in `YOURADDRESSHERE`):

 ```bash
 gnokey maketx addpkg --pkgpath "gno.land/r/demo/simulation" \